Call

 Think About the Big Picture

-The decisions you make during your divorce will change the rest of your life.
-And if you have children, these decisions will change their lives, too.
+The decisions you make during this transition will change the rest of your life.
+And if you have children, these decisions will affect their lives too.

 Instead of getting caught up in minor details or emotional warfare, keep your mind focused on the bigger picture.
-Remember, divorce isn’t about winning or losing.
-Your divorce is about trying to lay the foundation for your new life moving forward.
+Remember, this isn’t about winning or losing.
+The goal is to lay the foundation for your new life moving forward.

-If you feel overwhelmed, take a deep breath and think about your future and the future of your children.
-Let that vision help keep you on track.
+If you feel overwhelmed, take a deep breath and think about your future and your children’s future.
+Let that vision keep you grounded.

 Rise Above

-Preparing for a divorce will bring up lots of emotions.
+Preparing for a legal breakup will bring up lots of emotions.
 You may feel desperate, angry, sad, or betrayed.
 These feelings are a common but unfortunate side effect of two people parting ways.

 If your spouse isn’t taking the high road, that doesn’t mean you can’t.
 Choose to rise above the pettiness and hostility.
-It will help your divorce go smoothly.
+It will help everything go more smoothly.

 • Never speak poorly about your spouse to your children

-• Resist the urge to vent about your divorce to anyone who will listen
+• Resist the urge to vent about the situation to anyone who will listen

 • Stay away from social media